Financial-Times/origami-image-service/incidents/2017-02-28 -- AWS S3 US offline.md

 [2027](https://financialtimes.slack.com/archives/ft-tech-incidents/p1488313657434355): Changes to CDN were manually deployed to production and looked to be working.

+2030: Manual purging of broken images on homepage and main stories on ft.com by Jake Champion

 [2046](https://financialtimes.slack.com/archives/ft-next-support/p1488314781416315): Ben Fletcher noticed the login/logout application is not working on ft.com

 [2055](https://financialtimes.slack.com/archives/ft-next-support/p1488315313456663): Jake Champion rolled back the CDN changes as the deployment to production wasn't correct and included changes to the code that it shouldn't had.